(I Love It When You) Call Me Names

 "(I Love It When You) Call Me Names" is a song by English singer-songwriter Joan Armatrading, released on 6 May 1983 by A&M Records as the second single from her eighth studio album, The Key (1983).
 The song was written by Armatrading and produced by Steve Lillywhite.

 Background

 Armatrading was inspired to write "(I Love It When You) Call Me Names" by two of the musicians in her touring band who were always arguing with one another.
-It was the only song she ever wrote while on tour.
 Armatrading told Record magazine in 1983, "It's come out as a man and a woman, but I was really looking at two guys.
 Not two gay guys, just two guys who are friends who tend to treat each other like this, always calling each other names.
 There's sort of this love/hate relationship between them, but you get the feeling that they really enjoy this thing that they're going through."
+Armatrading wrote the song in Santa Barbara, California while she was on tour.